thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/1-create-data.md

 ### Step 7: Now you can see the existing database `nodered`

-Later we will find here our `absolute-bebinner` database
+Later we will find here our `absolute-beginner` database

 ![](../images/open-node-red-app-05.png)